The following ASCIA committees are standing committees of the ASCIA Council, continuing indefinitely, with representation on Council:

 - Fostering collaborative clinical research in relevant areas

-- Maintenance of disease registers (where applicable) and related research
+- Developing and maintaining disease registers and databases (where applicable) and related research

 - Coordination of relevant educational activities for ASCIA members.